Language Prompt for Autonomous Driving: Method

 \subsection{Instance Matching and Loss}

-Our method views the detection as a set prediction problem following query-based methods~\cite{carion2020end}, so it requires one-to-one matching between queries and ground-truth before calculating loss.
+Our method views the 3D detection as a set prediction problem following query-based methods~\cite{carion2020end,wu2023onlinerefer}, so it requires one-to-one matching before calculating loss.
 The tracking queries $\bm{Q}_t^{track}$ and their ground-truth have been matched when propagating queries.
-As for the fixed queries $\bm{Q}_t^{fixed}$, we fit them with the new-born objects using a bipartite graph matching.
-During the process of matching, we only use the queries $\bm{Q}_t^D$ from decoder outputs, and then implement the correspondence in the overall loss function:
+As for the fixed queries $\bm{Q}_t^{fixed}$, we match them with new-born objects using a bipartite graph matching, following MOTR~\cite{zeng2022motr}.
+During the process of matching, we only use the queries $\bm{Q}_t^D$ from decoder outputs, and then implement the correspondence in the overall loss:

 where $\mathcal{L}_{cls}$s are Focal loss~\cite{lin2017focal} for classification, $\mathcal{L}_{box}$s are L1 loss for bounding box regression, $\mathcal{L}_{f}$ is L1 loss for motion prediction.
-The settings of their weights $\lambda$s follow ~\cite {pang2023standing}.
+The settings of their weights $\lambda$s follow PF-Track ~\cite {pang2023standing}.
 Besides, our prompt reasoning loss $\mathcal{L}_{p}$ is also Focal loss, weighted by $\lambda_p$.